syncfusion-content/blazor-docs/blazor/getting-started/blazor-single-nuget.md

 {% endhighlight %}
 {% endtabs %}

 N> Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 Refer to [NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages) topic for available NuGet packages list with component details.
-The Syncfusion.Blazor Single NuGet package is a large package that includes all components, except Syncfusion PDF and Document Editor.
+The Syncfusion.Blazor Single NuGet package is a comprehensive package that includes all components, with the exception of PDF Viewer and Document Editor.

 ## Register Syncfusion Blazor Service